Early May bank holiday opening times for Tesco, Sainsbury’s, Asda and Aldi

 Also known as May Day, it was first commemorated in the UK in 1978.

-While many will be well prepared for the long weekend, it’s handy to be aware of changes to store opening times should you need to embark on a last-minute supermarket run.
+While many will have been well prepared for the long weekend, it’s handy to be aware of changes to store opening times should you need to embark on a last-minute supermarket run.

 Here’s everything you need to know about when supermarkets are open and closed on Monday 2 May.